Unisolve/tari_cli_notes/tari_cli_mining_into.md

 Please enter 'wallet-payment-address' ('quit' or 'exit' to quit) :
 ```

-Locate the address in the console wallet as follows:
+Now click back to your Console Wallet window and locate the address in the console wallet as follows:

 1. Use the left or right arrrow to move to the "Receive" tab
 2. Copy the "Tari Address interactive" address

 Enter that address for the miner to use